 Cue held a general meeting on 28 July 2021 to seek shareholder approval to grant security to NZOG related to Deeds of Cross Security as part of the asset acquisition.
 Shareholders approved the granting of the security.

-The Mereenie development program commenced with four well re-completions conducted.
-Drilling on the WM-27 well commenced late in FY21 and the WM-28 well spud during July 2021.
+The Mereenie development program commenced with four well recompletions conducted.
 The re-completions have added incremental production.
 Long term performance is still undergoing review.